igemsoftware/SJTU-Software2015/README.md

 This is the last part of our design.
 After completing the required information of your device, you can upload it to our database and iGem official database soon.
   - Some text fields will be automaticlly filled with what you input in the former parts.

+## Install
+You can just visit our website without any installation.
+But you are permitted to boot up a copy of your web server.

+What you need is __Apache__, __MySQL__ and __downloading this project__.

+### Apache
+  - MacOS: Apache is installed and you don't have to download it from the Internet.
+Just open the __terminal__ and input '''sudo apachectl start''' command.